 What’s the History?

 Soon, manufacturers discovered an inexpensive way to produce large quantities of steel.
 This led to metal building structures that have proven the durability of steel.
+Keep reading for a list of 5 of the most famous and recognizable metal building structures in the United States.

 Empire State Building